sakoht/data-provenance/provenance/README.md

 val result1: foo.Result = call1.resolve     // see also resolveFuture to get back `Future[foo.Result]`
 ```

 The result contains both the `output` and the `provenance` of the call.
-That "provenance" is actually just a refernence back to the call.
+That "provenance" is actually just a reference back to the call that produced it.
+While the call contains the logical "version", the result contains a concrete commmit and build that was actually used to run the `impl()`.
 ```
 result1.output == "123,9.99"   // the actual output of impl()
 result1.provenance == call1    // the call that made it